ccomkhj/ccomkhj.github.io/_posts/2024-11-10-PlantBiologyStatistics.md

 - **Event Modeling:** Bee visitation to strawberry flowers is a rare, time-bound event well-modeled by the Poisson distribution, making it useful for predicting pollination success and subsequent fruit development.

-- **Example:** When the number of bees matches the number of strawberry plants in a greenhouse, the average visitation frequency, λ, is approximately 4.5 times per day, modeled as Poisson \(X_n \sim P(λ)\), capturing the independent and seemingly random nature of these visits.
+- **Example:** When the number of bees matches the number of strawberry plants in a greenhouse, the average visitation frequency, λ, is approximately 4.5 times per day, modeled as Poisson $$(X_n \sim P(λ))$$, capturing the independent and seemingly random nature of these visits.

 ### Multimodal Gaussian Distribution